kentnagum/BeginnerProjects/README.md

 # BeginnerProject
-I'm new to c++ and also new to programming.
+I'm new to c++ and HTML and also new to programming.
 This repository is my portfolio for my projects.
 While I learn more about programming, I will still be submitting projects like this to my portfolio.